MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/constraint-clause-microsoft-access-sql.md

 You use the CONSTRAINT clause in [ALTER TABLE](alter-table-statement-microsoft-access-sql.md) and [CREATE TABLE](create-table-statement-microsoft-access-sql.md) statements to create or delete constraints.
 There are two types of CONSTRAINT clauses: one for creating a constraint on a single field and one for creating a constraint on more than one field.

 > [!NOTE]
 > The Microsoft Access database engine does not support the use of CONSTRAINT, or any of the data definition language (DDL) statements, with non-Microsoft Access database engine databases.
-Use the DAO Create methods instead.
+Use the DAO **Create** methods instead.

 ## Syntax

-Single-field constraint:
+**Single-field constraint**:

 CONSTRAINT *name* {PRIMARY KEY | UNIQUE | NOT NULL | REFERENCES *foreigntable* \[(*foreignfield1, foreignfield2*)\] \[ON UPDATE CASCADE | SET NULL\] \[ON DELETE CASCADE | SET NULL\]}

-Multiple-field constraint:
+**Multiple-field constraint**:

 CONSTRAINT *name* {PRIMARY KEY (*primary1*\[, *primary2* \[, …\]\]) | UNIQUE (*unique1*\[, *unique2* \[, …\]\]) | NOT NULL (*notnull1*\[, *notnull2* \[, …\]\]) | FOREIGN KEY \[NO INDEX\] (*ref1*\[, *ref2* \[, …\]\]) REFERENCES *foreigntable* \[(*foreignfield1* \[, *foreignfield2* \[, …\]\])\] \[ON UPDATE CASCADE | SET NULL\] \[ON DELETE CASCADE | SET NULL\]}